zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 https://linuxhint.com/install_ubuntu_virtualbox_2004/

-OPTIONAL If want to run the virtualbox machine in full screen:
+OPTIONAL If want to run the VirtualBox machine in full screen:

 https://askubuntu.com/questions/1230797/ubuntu-20-04-vm-always-resizes-screen-to-default-size-when-booting

-## AWSCLI, Boto and Python 3.8.x (Note that your python version must be no less than 3.6.x)
+## AWSCLI, Boto and Python 3.8.x (Note that your Python version must be no less than 3.6.x)

+**Note:** If you have already installed the AWS CLI, Python 3.8.x (or the latest version), or Python Boto3 library, you don't need to repeat this step.
+You need to attach the evidence that you have them.

 ### [1] Install Python 3.8.x